kumparan/kumparanian/README.md

 and data scientist hiring process.
 It cuts down 1-2 working day(s) submission review process to just less than an hour.

-If you are our candidate, you need to install `kumparanian` using following command:
+If you are our candidate, you need to install `kumparanian` using following command (we highly recommend to install inside virtual env, like venv):

+    python -m venv <your_env_name>

+    source <your_env_name>/bin/activate

     pip install kumparanian